victronenergy/dbus-fronius/README.md

 Next you can load the project file software/dbus-fronius.pro in QT creator and create the binary.

-WARNING: this repository depends on a closed source library, velib.

 PV Inverter Compatibility
 =============

+## Fronius
+All Fronius inverters supporting the solar API v1 are supported and work out of the box, once properly commissioned.
+For now, this also includes really old models like the IG plus.

-Fronius: All Fronius inverters supporting the solar API v1.
-Also the sunspec modbus TCP standard is supported.
-If ModbusTCP is enabled on the Fronius using the web interface, then their ModbusTCP api is used, not the JSON.
-Power limiting, aka Zero feed-in, only works via ModbusTCP.
+The sunspec modbus TCP standard is supported.
+If ModbusTCP is enabled during commissioning, then the ModbusTCP api is used instead of SolarAPI.
+Power limiting only works via ModbusTCP.

+It is recommended that the SunSpec api is used whenever possible.
+It is faster, and there are less problems with correctly detecting the number of phases.

+Users of GEN24 models are advised to *always* turn on SunSpec.
+This is because without SunSpec support, it is impossible to distinguish between a GEN24 and a Tauro.

+## ABB
-ABB: both monitoring and power limiting works.
-Uses the ModbusTCP sunspec API.
+Monitoring and power limiting works automatically.
+The ModbusTCP sunspec API is used.

-SMA: only monitoring works.
-Power limiting could be done, but requires more work, as SMA doesn’t follow the Sunspec API for that.
-Abandoned.

-Solar Edge: only monitoring works.
-Its not possible to enable power limiting without help or even a firmware change on Solar Edge side.
-See details below.
-Abandoned.
+## SMA
+Power limiting works for newer inverters, but has to be explicitly enabled on the GX device.
+Older Sunnyboy inverters were not tested, but can be monitored.
+The limiting implementation is SMA specific and not Sunspec compliant, because SMA doesn't allow cyclic writing of *WMaxLimEna*.
+SMA inverters need to be configured manually to allow limiting through modbus.

+## Solar Edge

+All models can be monitored.
+Limiting is supported for some models.
+SolarEdge's proprietary modbus protocol is used to do limiting, where supported.

+ * The SE2200H - SE6000H range (HD-wave) was specifically tested.
+ * Some models allow only one concurrent TCP connection on port 502.
+Additional connections are rejected.
+ * US models currently lack Frequency Control, and are therefore not compatible.
+ * The UnitId is 126.

+For limiting support:
+ * For SetApp (screenless) inverters: Firmware 4.8.24 or higher is required.
+ * For LCD inverters: Firmware 3.25xx or higher is required.

+## Other PV inverters

-Other PV inverters that implement the sunspec standard might work as well.
+PV inverters that implement at least sunspec information models 1, 101 or 103, and 120, might work as well.
+Limiting support is only available if information models 123 or 704 are implemented.
+Limiting has to be explicitly enabled on the GX device.

-Note that as the code is now, it assumes that the sunspec registers are available at unit ID
-126. There is currently no mechanism to change this for the user, nor auto detection.
+Note that as the code is now, it assumes that the sunspec registers are available at unit ID 126.
+There is currently no mechanism to change this for the user, nor auto detection.
 This means that for some brands it might be necessary to change the config in the PV Inverter to that unit ID.

 More information in the CCGX manual, section PV Inverter monitoring, as well as the PV Inverter manuals linked from there.